 How did the first quarter of 2021 look for digital ad growth?
 After an unusual holiday season, e-commerce stayed strong amid the momentum of COVID-19 vaccine distribution and the short-term income influx from stimulus payments.
 Find out which areas for Google, Amazon, and others ramped up and what industries saw the most positive rebound.

-Since its launch in 2011, the Digital Marketing Report (DMR) has become one of the most highly regarded and frequently cited report in the digital marketing industry.
+Since its launch in 2011, the Digital Marketing Report (DMR) has become one of the most highly regarded and frequently cited reports in the digital marketing industry.
 Here’s a snapshot:

 Google paid search Y/Y growth accelerated in Q1, with spend increasing 20% over Q1 2020, marking the highest spend growth experienced since the start of the pandemic.